voldi-ux/gallary/README.md

 ---
 ## Future work
-The app can be improved in many ways e.g adding authentication and authorizations to allow people to login into the app to save their favorit arts.
-We also can allow users to share their favorits arts.
-From a technicall perpsective we can use one the sigle page applications e.g react to improve the UX and interactivity.
+The app can be improved in many ways e.g adding authentication and authorizations to allow people to login into the app to save their favorites arts.
+We also can allow users to share their favorites arts.
+From a technicall perpsective we can use one of the sigle page applications e.g react to improve the UX and interactivity.
 We can try and preload a lot more images other than one into a buffer array.
-Perhaps caching can also be added to reduce number of requests on the server for images that the Gallary has already downloaded and at the same time allow users to maybe sift the buffer by pressing next or prev.
-Additionally, I we can proceed by allowing the user to configure the Gallary on thier own, allow them to choose the refreshrate etc.
+Perhaps caching can also be added to reduce number of requests on the server for images that the Gallary has already downloaded and at the same time allow users to maybe sift through the buffer by pressing next or prev buttons.
+Additionally, we can proceed by allowing the user to configure the Gallary on thier own, allowing them to choose the refreshrate etc.

 ---